coalton-lang/coalton-website/content/mine/_index.md

 `mine` comes in two flavors:

-* `mine-app` for Windows and macOS is a complete, all-in-one, packaged application with no dependencies.
+* `mine-app` is a complete, all-in-one, packaged application with no dependencies.
 It Just Works™, or it's a bug.
-* `mine-core` for Windows, macOS, and Linux is a hacker-friendly "bring your own compliant terminal" variant.
-It allows you to use `mine` at the command line, but requires a terminal that has a Unicode font and supports the Kitty keyboard protocol.
+* `mine-core` is a hacker-friendly "bring your own compliant terminal" variant.
+It allows you to use `mine` at your own command line, but requires a terminal that has a Unicode font, supports rich colors, and supports the Kitty keyboard protocol.

 ### Coalton and Common Lisp